 This would cover the cost of construction of almost 700 Beijing National Stadiums.

 The total value of the top 10 markets in Asia increased 1%, with Seoul and Singapore driving the rise.

 The average price per room was $400k, in line with 2014 values.

 $12 billion worth of hotel rooms are currently under construction across the 10 Asia Pacific markets.

 Our clients constantly strive to stay ahead of the curve.
 They often ask, "Where should I invest next?" or "Which city should we focus on?"

-When our clients ask where they should invest, we can guide them with the backing of market leading research.
 Speak to one of our specialists to help shape your investment strategy.